Echocardiography in Children

 - Irregular heartbeats

-What are the risks of echocardiography?Echocardiography does not have any risks.
+What are the risks of echocardiography for a child?Echocardiography does not have any risks.
 If you child needs relaxation medicine (sedation), there may be a small risk for problems.
 If your child is having sedation, talk with his or her provider.

 How do I get my child ready for echocardiography?